-Professional learning at Allegany-Limestone Central School District is a vital component of our commitment to continuous refinement of instruction.
-We are committed to high-quality, research-based professional learning to provide ongoing growth for practitioners within our district, as well as to the assessment of ongoing professional learning initiatives.
+Professional learning at Allegany-Limestone Central School District is a vital component of our commitment to continuous refinement of instruction and to serving our educators.
+We are committed to high-quality, researchbased professional learning to provide ongoing growth for practitioners within our district, as well as to the assessment of ongoing professional learning initiatives.
 Professional learning provided to employees is tailored to the needs of our district and individual buildings, progresses across grade levels, and is ongoing and sustained.
+Our goal is to provide professional learning that is tailored to the needs of educators that are directly related to student learning needs outcomes as identified by the school district report card and other sources as determined by the district.

-Professional Learning Plan Alignment with New York State Standards
+Professional Learning Plan Alignment